Skip to main content

 Available Trees

-We are offering a variety of trees, including evergreen and deciduous trees of various sizes and appearances.
+We offer a variety of trees, including evergreen and deciduous trees of various sizes and appearances.
 We choose our trees based on a variety of factors, including native habitat, current and future climate conditions, ease of maintenance, disease and insect resistance, adaptability to a variety of conditions, appearance, regional availability, and low likelihood of limb failure.
 Applicants can request first, second, and third choices on their application.

 If you have questions or need help evaluating your planting site or available tree choices, please email trees@BellevueWA.gov and we will return your inquiry as soon as possible!